Korean traditional funeral: Burial rituals

-Confucian Death Rites
+Confucian death rites

 Many Korean traditional ceremonies are influenced by Confucian culture.
 The following methods and requirements of mourning are one such example.

 First, people should be mourning for three years during which time Jesa ceremonies must be held, because when their parents died it reflects their filial piety.
 It is the most important sentiment in Confucian culture.

 Second, during the funeral, the female family members must be continuing to weep and demonstrate their grief.
 People believe this performance proves the importance and value of the deceased.
 However, men are not allowed to cry at the funeral and are required to control their emotions.
 In traditional Korean culture, the image of a male should be rational and calm, and female is emotional and sensitive.
 Therefore, the male must restrain his sadness.

 Third, the relatives and friends will write a funeral oration to mourn the deceased and express their grief.
 This not only details the life of the deceased, but also praises his merits and achievements.
 It reflects the culture and history of the whole family of the deceased.
 Consequently, the oration is very formal.
 It can be written as a biography, epitaph or a letter to the deceased.

-Shamanistic Death Rites
+Shamanistic death rites

 Though it is diminishing in commonality, there are still two variations of Shamanistic funeral rites that survived the Joseon and Japanese periods of Korean history.
-The kosa, an offering rite to the spirits before starting a new colmpany.
+The kosa, an offering rite to the spirits before starting a new company.
 The offerings and the prayers are to bring the graciousness of the spirits.
-The kut/gut is a shamanistic danse declined under various aspects, that the mudang or the paksu carries out in trance.
+The gut is a shamanistic dance declined under various aspects, that the mudang or the paksu carries out in trance.
 It allows to contact the spirits, to predict the future or to know the past.
 They vary mostly by the regions from which they originate but have very much the same basic premise, that souls of those who fail to completely or properly transition to the afterlife, can linger and create bad fate for the villages they are from.
 Much of this idea comes from the veneration of their ancestors that came from the Neo-Confucian teachings that became prevalent just before the Joseon dynasty as they were melded with the organic religions of the ancient Korean peoples.